mikerusensei/jumprun/README.md

 software, please refer to `directions` to have this software.

 ## Update
+* Adjust the Level 01 map.
+To difficult to navigate.
-Fix collision bug in Level 01 and adjust the spawn of character at the start of every level.
+* Fix collision bug in Level 01 and adjust the spawn of character at the start of every level.

 ## Pre-requisites
 ### For playing